Daniel-Mietchen/datascience/cinema.md

       - Play (gives passion)
         - unstructured, like the Lego of old times, not overprescribed and directed
       - Others (connecting with them gives purpose)
-        - why do we adapt
+        - why do we adapt?
         - social isolation corrodes our bodies
       - Downtime (gives balance)
         - rest and relaxation are a key prerequisite to adaptability